Crown Crafts, Inc. (CRWS) CEO Randall Chestnut on Q4 2020 Results - Earnings Call Transcript

 Randall Chestnut

 The cash, I mean we didn't have any cash.
-We had a slight revolver.
+We had a [slight] [ph] revolver.

 Olivia Elliott